Van Wilder: Plot

-Van throws himself at the mercy of the court, asking that rather than expelling him, they force him to graduate; he offers to complete his remaining units before the semester ends, earning a degree in leisure studies.
+Van throws himself at the mercy of the court, asking that rather than expelling him, they force him to graduate.
+He offers to complete his remaining credits before the semester ends, earning a degree in leisure studies.
 The academic board votes 3–2 in favor of Van's reinstatement; Professor McDougal's was the decisive vote for reinstatement, surprisingly.
 Van begins studying for the finals, which will be held in six days.

-Outside the court, Jeannie reveals Richard's plot to Gwen, as well as his infidelity.
-Angered by this, Gwen pretends to forgive Richard then spikes his protein shake with a powerful laxative just before his entrance exam to Northwestern Medical School.
-While taking the exam, Richard begins to have uncontrollable flatulence and hurries down the line with his exam.
-Richard then is intercepted by his future alumni intended to interview him for his entrance.
-Unable to hold it in any longer, Richard strips off his pants and proceeds to defecate violently in a wastebasket in front of the medical doctors, much to their horror.
+Outside the court, Jeannie reveals Richard's plot to Gwen and his infidelity.
+Angered by this, Gwen pretends to forgive Richard and then spikes his protein shake with a powerful laxative just before his entrance exam to Northwestern Medical School.
+While taking the exam, Richard begins to have uncontrollable flatulence and hurries down the line with his exam, not even reading the questions due to his dire need for release.

+As he rushes to the bathroom, Richard is intercepted by his future alumni, intending to interview him for his entrance.
+Unable to hold it in any longer, Richard drops his pants and proceeds to defecate violently in a wastebasket in front of the doctors, much to their horror and disgust.

-Van uses the entire exam period for his last final with his least favorite professor, Prof. McDougal, who later delivers the news to Van that he passed.
-McDougal explains he had been so hard on him all those years because he believed Van was not living up to his potential, not because Van had also hooked up with McDougal's daughter freshmen year.
-Gwen finishes her article on Van for the graduation issue revealing his many contributions to the students and staff of Coolidge in the last seven years, his superhuman accomplishment of doing a semester's worth of studying in just six days, and Richard's plot to have Van expelled; Richard is seen reading Gwen's article, his medical school dreams are ruined and his reputation is destroyed.
+Van uses the entire exam period for his last final with his least favorite professor, Prof. McDougal, who later delivers the news to him that he passed.
+McDougal explains that he had been so harsh on Van all those years because he believed that he was not living up to his potential, not because he had also hooked up with McDougal's daughter freshman year.

+Gwen finishes her article on Van for the graduation issue.
+In it, she reveals his many contributions to the students and staff of Coolidge in the last seven years, his superhuman accomplishment of doing a semester's worth of studying in just six days, and Richard's plot to have him expelled.
+Both Richard's reputation and his medical school dreams are shattered.

-The university celebrates Van's graduation with a wild party held in his honor.
-His father, having read Gwen's article, admits he was wrong and expresses his pride in Van's success.
-Gwen arrives, lovingly reunites with Van.
+The university celebrates Van's graduation with a wild party in his honor.
+After reading Gwen's article, his father admits that he was wrong and expresses his pride in Van's success.
+Gwen arrives, lovingly reuniting with Van.

 Cast

 Soundtrack

 The soundtrack album was released on March 26, 2002.
-It omits the song "Hello" by Sugarbomb, "Authority Song" by Jimmy Eat World, and "Stuck in America" by Sugarcult.
-Other artists with songs omitted from the soundtrack included Atomic Kitten, Michelle Branch, Sprung Monkey, Bird 3, Spymob, Mint Royale, and Tahiti 80.